1. Home

 Q = 20000 - 500*Px + 25*M + 250*Py

-Elasticity of Z with respect to Y = (dZ / dY)*(Y/Z)
+Elasticity of Z With Respect to Y = (dZ / dY)*(Y/Z)

 In the case of cross-price elasticity of demand, we are interested in the elasticity of quantity demand with respect to the other firm's price P'.
 Thus we can use the following equation: